-The scene in Django Unchained (2012), in which Django (Jaime Foxx) tells Steven (Samuel L. Jackson) to stay right where he is, in the final gunfight, mirrors the scene, in which The Bride tells Sophie Fatale to stay right where she is, in the aftermath of the sword battle with the Crazy 88.
+The final fight scene in Django Unchained (2012), in which Django (Jaime Foxx) tells Steven (Samuel L. Jackson) to stay right where he is mirrors the scene in which The Bride tells Sophie Fatale to stay right where she is in the aftermath of the sword battle with the Crazy 88.

 57 of 67 found this interesting Interesting? |